 Day three: Balboa Park and Point Loma

 If you’re more of the outdoorsy type, head over to Cabrillo National Monument.
 You can check out the vintage Point Loma lighthouse and take in gorgeous views of the city harbor.
-Try to time your visit with low tide, so that you can check out the area’s tide pools for sea creatures.
+Try to time your visit with low tide, because you’ll be able to check out the tide pools for creatures.

 For dinner, I’d recommend the nearby Island Prime, where you can dine with a picture-perfect view of San Diego’s skyline.

 Day four – La Jolla Beaches